 All three of these forms are intensive as they ask prospective affiliates to provide a variety of information including name, address, social security number, past employers, criminal background history, prior gaming licenses held, drug use history, detailed financial information, business organization information, personal references and more.

-It should also be noted that this post is only a preview of the affiliate licensing process, not an instruction manual.
+It should also be noted that this post is only a brief overview of the affiliate licensing process, not an instruction manual.
 Any affiliates who are seriously interested in serving the PA market are advised to do their research and possibly get in contact with an attorney for assistance.

 Is a PA Affiliate License Really Necessary?

-It appears so.
-The information we’ve been given so far appears to follow New Jersey’s lead in requiring all affiliates to be licensed.
-There is no way to get around this requirement because legal betting sites in PA are not going to put their own licenses at risk just to pay commissions to unlicensed affiliates.
+Yes.
+There is no way to get around this requirement because legal betting sites in PA are not willing to put their own licenses at risk just to pay commissions to unlicensed affiliates.

-There is also a strong chance Pennsylvania will not license affiliates who continue to promote illegal offshore sportsbooks.
+There is also a strong chance that affiliates who continue to promote illegal offshore sportsbooks will have their PA affiliate applications denied or licenses revoked.
 As we saw in New Jersey, the gaming commission there has made it clear time and again that affiliates who wish to promote legal NJ betting sites are prohibited from also promoting offshore betting sites.

 At one point, the New Jersey Division of Gaming Enforcement (NJDGE) warned affiliates that they could in fact face criminal and civil action for promoting illegal gambling sites.
 Pennsylvania is likely to follow New Jersey’s lead in this as well.

 Additionally, New Jersey warned affiliates that it will inform other regulators of any affiliates who have failed to follow New Jersey advisories regarding the promotion of illegal betting sites.
 In other words, affiliates who flouted the law in New Jersey may also be shut out of Pennsylvania.